Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is 152% higher than the national average.

-Notes: Flower Mound has grown by 13% in the last 10 years and boasts an affluent vibe.
+Notes: Flower Mound has grown 13% during the last 10 years, and home prices have remained steady since a year ago.

 Recommended as a Retirement Spot?
 Yes